Category Archives: 1957 Films

 The visual aspects are superb and deserving of accolades.
 During a party at the Karswell home, the cultist wills a swirling windstorm to develop that is as frightening as it is realistic.

-Of curiosity is whether Alfred Hitchcock studied this scene to a similar one in The Birds (1963) where the female star shuffles a group of children at a party in danger.
+I wonder whether Alfred Hitchcock studied this scene as a similar one in The Birds (1963), in which the female star shuffles a group of children at a party in danger.
 The scene is professional and authentic.

-The climax of the film, amid a dark train track, is one of the best.
+The climax, amid a dark train track, is one of the best.
 The ambiance is frightful and well-paced, just what a finale to a film is supposed to be.
 Karswell, eventually followed by a piece of parchment with runic writing on it, supposedly part of an ancient curse, is terrifying.

 It’s like he is being chased and pursued.
 Holden can pass the curse (meant for him) back to Karswell, who is inevitably ripped to ribbons by a speeding train.
 Why is a scene of peril amid a train always so compelling?
-The sense of adventure, dread, horror, and the macabre, all reconvene in this important scene.
+The sense of adventure, dread, horror, and the macabre all reconvene in this crucial scene.

 Naturally, the creature reappears.

-The romance between Holden and Joanna is mediocre at best and unnecessary to the main plot of the film.
-It’s as if someone decided a romance was needed between the male and female principles and Holden and Joanna were it.
+The romance between Holden and Joanna is mediocre at best and unnecessary to the main plot.
+It’s as if someone decided a romance between the male and female principles was needed, and Holden and Joanna were it.

-There is little chemistry nor does the duo need to be romantically intertwined- it serves little purpose other than providing them with a reason to sleuth together.
-The decision seems more like a measure of the cinematic tradition of that time than any real story purpose.
+There is little chemistry, nor does the duo need to be romantically intertwined- it serves little purpose other than providing a reason to sleuth together.
+The decision seems more like a measure of the cinematic tradition of that time than any actual story purpose.
 It’s not an irritant, nor is it a positive.

-Night of the Demon (1957) is a horror film that I would like to see again and perhaps study deeper.
-It contains rich special effects and wonderful black-and-white cinematography that enrich the visual treats.
+Night of the Demon (1957) is a horror film I would like to see again and perhaps study more deeply.
+Its rich special effects and outstanding black-and-white cinematography enhance the visual treats.

 The story of an ancient curse and a riveting speeding train climax that would make Hitchcock take notice are praiseworthy.
-But I still do not understand the greatest of the horror greats categorization.
+But I still do not understand the categorization of the greatest of the horror greats.

 12 Angry Men-1957